 As time passed, the Dillon's were forced to move operations from John's garage, to the basement, and then to a 4,500 square foot facility.
 The new space provided some breathing room and more employees were brought in.
 The additional employees afforded John the time to begin focusing on new product development.
 This focus would then lead to the creation of the FX3-a ground breaking unit for FOXPRO.

 With the release of the FX3, FOXPRO had to bring in even more employees to help keep up with the demand.
 It didn't take long for the 4,500 square foot building to be outgrown.
 A new location was needed.
-John and Sherry finally settled into a 45,000 square foot facility located no more than a quarter mile away from where John grew up and where that old shade tree still stands to this day.
+John finally settled into a 45,000 square foot facility located no more than a quarter mile away from where John grew up and where that old shade tree still stands to this day.

 FOXPRO went from a single-man operation to more than a 70 person operation from 1993 - 2015.
 FOXPRO products are sold worldwide and are not just limited to the predator hunting community.
 On numerous occasions, FOXPRO has been contacted by universities and government agencies to build custom units for their specific needs.
 Where other companies did not have the engineering abilities to take on such a task, FOXPRO did-and did so successfully.
 FOXPRO has also worked with the U.S. military, oil refineries, and many other businesses and organizations.